Use real-time telemetry to troubleshoot poor meeting quality

 Today, individual meeting troubleshooting is available for Teams administrators through Call Analytics after the meeting ends.
 Real-Time Analytics lets admins troubleshoot scheduled meetings while they're in progress.

-Real-Time Analytics shows detailed information about Teams meetings for each user in your Office 365 account, updated in real time.
+Real-Time Analytics shows detailed information about Teams meetings for each user in your Microsoft 365 account, updated in real time.
 It includes information about devices, network, connectivity, audio, video, and content sharing issues, which will help admins troubleshoot call quality more effectively.

 To get additional information about participants of a meeting that's in progress, including their device, network, and audio statistics, find the meeting in Recent meetings and select the link under the Participants column.